 Do you offer Distance Learning Programs?

-The Library and Museum is not equipped to offer distance learning programs.
+The Bush Library is not equipped to offer distance learning programs.
 However, we plan to incorporate them into our programming in the near future.
-In the meantime, consider the distance learning programs offered by the National Archives in Fort Worth.
+In the meantime, consider the distance learning programs offered by the National Archives.
 For more information, contact the Education Program at firstname.lastname@example.org.

 In 2006, President George W. Bush directed the White House Situation Room be renovated and updated.
 The historic Situation Room was used by nine sitting Presidents including President Ronald Reagan.
 The existing Situation Room complex was removed and two of the key rooms - the Main Conference Room and the Secure Video Transmission Site - were preserved and reinstalled at the George W. Bush and the Ronald Reagan Presidential Libraries.